behnamai/hangman/README.md

 - one function asks and validates input letter from user.
 - second function checks whether the letter is part of the randomly selected fruit.

+## Milestone 4

+- created the Hangman class.
+- defined the init method.